IPv4 vs. IPv6? What are their differences, their pros, and their cons?

 The IPv6 header can also be extended to contain particular information for packets, like fragmentation, routing, or security (IPSec).
 The last extension, IPSec, which is widely used today as the primary protocol for VPNs, was built-in in IPv6.

-Below are the ten key differences between IPv4 and IPv6.
+Below are the eleven key differences between IPv4 and IPv6.

 1. IPv6 provides a mind-blowing number of addresses.